-If you time your Dutch holiday just right, the tulip fields in Keukenhof are not to be missed.
+If you time your Dutch holiday just right, the Amsterdam tulips in Keukenhof are not to be missed.

 Only open for 8 weeks a year, the tulip fields bloom between late March and early May and they're worth a visit just for the photo opportunities.
 It's also a great place to take smaller children if you're planning a family trip to the Netherlands, with plenty of parks and playgrounds to tire out even the most active kids.

 For something altogether more adult, why not spend an evening trying some jenever – the Netherlands' signature take on gin.

 Tucked away down Pijlsteeg, just off Dam Square, is Wynand Fockink, a traditional jenever tasting tavern.
 You can try from more than 70 different varieties and you're encouraged to try the traditional way, hands-free, from a tulip-shaped glass.
 Trust us, there's an art to it, we just haven't figured it out yet.

 The Red Light District Amsterdam

 Finally, what visit to Amsterdam would be complete without a visit to the red right district – known locally as De Wallen.
 It's home to coffee shops, peep shows, sex shops and just about anything in between.